 Remote Mouse now supports connecting computers via Bluetooth.
-However, we still recommend to use Wifi to connect.
-Because under most circumstances, Wifi has better stability, hardware compatibility and signal coverage than Bluetooth.
-When there is no Wifi available, or you are experiencing latency, you can use Bluetooth connection instead.
-In this case, Bluetooth reduces latency caused by poor signals better.
+Under most circumstances, we still recommend using Wifi connection first.
+Because Wifi generally has better stability, hardware compatibility and signal coverage.
+When there is no available Wifi, or you are experiencing latency caused by poor signals, you can try Bluetooth connection instead, as it works better than Wifi connection under such circumstances.

 There are also certain hardware requirements for computers to connect with Bluetooth.